alexcoppe/iWhale/README.md

 Annotation data, except COSMIC files, can be downloaded as a  [tar.gz](http://compgen.bio.unipd.it/downloads/annotations.tar.gz) or a [zip](http://compgen.bio.unipd.it/downloads/annotations.zip) one.
 Decompression takes a while.
 The version of used databases are listed below ("Databases currently used" section).
 COSMIC files, which are free only for academic researchers, can be downloaded from [https://cancer.sanger.ac.uk/cosmic/download](https://cancer.sanger.ac.uk/cosmic/download) after sign up and login.
 The needed files are:
 - *CosmicCodingMuts.vcf.gz*
 - *cancer_gene_census.csv*
+- *CosmicCodingMuts.vcf.gz.tbi*

+**The *CosmicCodingMuts.vcf.gz.tbi* should be made by the user.
+See the Testing the Docker image** section to see how to make it.

 # Launching iWhale